- Home

 International Students:

 * Fees shown are the tuition fees only.
+Please enquire us for more details.

 ** Fees shown are not inclusive of visa processing fee (international students).

-**** Fees shown are correct at time of publication and subject to change without prior notice.
+**** Fees shown are correct at time of publication and subject to changes without prior notice.

 Demonstrate an understanding of how communication shapes patterns of social interaction, the expression of cultural values and norms, political practices and relations of power, and our positions as local and global citizens.